Out of Africa: Background

 Karen Blixen moved to British East Africa in late 1913, at the age of 28, to marry her second cousin, the Swedish Baron Bror von Blixen-Finecke, and make a life in the British colony known today as Kenya.
 The young Baron and Baroness bought farmland below the Ngong Hills about 10 mi southwest of Nairobi, which at the time was still shaking off its rough origins as a supply depot on the Uganda Railway.

 The Blixens had planned to raise dairy cattle, but Bror developed their farm as a coffee plantation instead.
 It was managed by Europeans, including, at the start, Karen's brother Thomas – but most of the labour was provided by “squatters.”
-This was the colonial term for local Kikuyu tribespeople who guaranteed the owners 180 days of labour in exchange for wages and the right to live and farm on the uncultivated lands.
+This was the colonial term for local Kikuyu tribespeople who guaranteed the owners 180 days of labour a year in exchange for wages and the right to live and farm on the uncultivated lands.

 When the First World War drove coffee prices up, the Blixen family invested in the business, and in 1917 Karen and Bror expanded their holdings to 6000 acres.
 The new acquisitions included the site of the house which features so prominently in Out of Africa.

 The Blixens’ marriage started well – Karen and Bror went on hunting safaris which Karen later remembered as paradisiacal.
 But it was not ultimately successful: Bror, a talented hunter and a well liked companion, was an unfaithful husband and a poor businessman who squandered much of the money to be invested in the farm.
 In 1921 the couple separated, and in 1925 they were divorced; Karen took over the management of the farm on her own.

 She was well suited to the work – fiercely independent and capable, she loved the land and liked her native workers.
 But the climate and soil of her particular tract were not ideal for coffee-raising; the farm endured several unexpected dry years with low yields as well as a pestilence of grasshoppers one season - and the falling market price of coffee was no help.
 The farm sank further and further into debt until, in 1931, the family corporation forced her to sell it.
-The buyer, Remi Martin, who planned to carve it into residential plots, offered Blixen to stay in the house, but she declined, and returned to Denmark.
+The buyer, Remi Martin, who planned to carve it into residential plots, offered to allow Blixen to stay in the house, but she declined, and returned to Denmark.